 Business analytics is the use of current business data to solve business problems using mathematical analysis.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

-57. The mathematical results of Business Analytics are used to automate decision making and eliminate the decision maker.
+53. The mathematical results of Business Analytics are used to automate decision making and eliminate the decision maker.